NDLANO/backend/README.md

 * _Script_ is optional, but if used must be a valid iso1924 value
 * _Region_ is optional, but if used must be a valid iso3155 value

+A `LanguageNotSupportedException` will be thrown if the string given as input is not valid.

 Example:

     class MyClass {